-- PJM calculates the hourly Total Transmission Congestion Charges by summing the following: - day-ahead and balancing implicit congestion charges (\$) - day-ahead and balancing explicit congestion charges (\$) - inadvertent interchange congestion value (\$) - transmission losses congestion value (\$) - MISO and NYISO joint operating agreement congestion value (\$) - And then subtracting:

-the total of all market participants' FTR Target Allocations where the net total FTR Target Allocation for that customer in the hour is a negative value (\$)
+- PJM calculates the hourly Total Transmission Congestion Charges by summing the following: - day-ahead and balancing implicit congestion charges (\$) - day-ahead and balancing explicit congestion charges (\$) - o inadvertent interchange congestion value (\$) - transmission losses congestion value (\$) - o MISO and NYISO joint operating agreement congestion value (\$) - And then subtracting: - the total of all market participants' FTR Target Allocations where the net total FTR Target Allocation for that customer in the hour is a negative value (\$)

-8.4.3 Hourly Allocation of Total Transmission Congestion Charges

-Total Transmission Congestion Charges (including the net difference in interchange and negative Target Allocations) are allocated back to FTR holders based on their positive FTR Target Allocations.
-Market participants with net negative FTR Target Allocations in an hour will always receive 100% of their FTR Target Allocations as negative Transmission Congestion Credits for that hour.
+8.4.3 Hourly Allocation of Total Transmission Congestion Charges will always receive 100% of their FTR Target Allocations as negative Transmission Congestion Credits for that hour.
 The inclusion of these negative credits in the calculation of Total Transmission Congestion Charges effectively increases the amount that is available to be allocated as credits to the FTR holders with positive FTR Target Allocations.